petersatsuse/azure-compute-docs/articles/virtual-machines/extensions/hpccompute-amd-gpu-linux.md

 Extension only Supports Ubuntu 22.04 and Ubuntu 24.04, Please add a note here saying for any other Linux Distro.
 >[!Note]
-For installation instructions on other Linux distributions, please visit https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.0/install/quick-start.html
+>For installation instructions on other Linux distributions, please visit [AMD's Documentation](https://rocm.docs.amd.com/projects/install-on-linux/en/docs-6.4.0/install/quick-start.html)

 ### Internet connectivity